orkes-io/orkes-conductor-client/README.md

 ### Execute Hello World Application

-Now run the Java application, from your IDE.
+Run the Java application now.

 Now, the workflow is executed, and its execution status can be viewed from Conductor UI (http://localhost:5000).

 Navigate to the **Executions** tab to view the workflow execution.

 <img width="1431" alt="Screenshot 2024-04-01 at 15 53 02" src="https://github.com/RizaFarheen/orkes-conductor-client/assets/163816773/e413c828-5f47-4cdc-b113-bed3fefa63a4">

 ## Running Workflows on Orkes Conductor